track-asia/trackasia-native/design-proposals/2022-11-29-metal-port.md

 ## Motivation

-Trackasia Native is currently depending on a deprecated rendering SDK (OpenGL) for iOS.
+MapLibre Native is currently depending on a deprecated rendering SDK (OpenGL) for iOS.
 It needs to move to Metal for iOS in some form.
-Thus the graphics implementations must diverge, either by doing so within Trackasia Native or depending on another toolkit to do the rendering entirely.
+Thus the graphics implementations must diverge, either by doing so within MapLibre Native or depending on another toolkit to do the rendering entirely.

-We are proposing the former approach, with support for multiple rendering SDKs in the Trackasia Native toolkit itself.
-That is discussed in more detail in the Trackasia Rendering Modularization Design Plan.
+We are proposing the former approach, with support for multiple rendering SDKs in the MapLibre Native toolkit itself.
+That is discussed in more detail in the MapLibre Rendering Modularization Design Plan.
 This proposal assumes that one is adopted.

 But before that, a quick note on terminology.
-- "toolkit" usually refers to Trackasia Native, but may also be used in context for another project at a similar level.
+- "toolkit" usually refers to MapLibre Native, but may also be used in context for another project at a similar level.
 - "SDK" or Software Development Kit usually refers to the rendering library, like OpenGL or Metal, at least in this document.
 - "API" refers to an Application Programming Interface.
 In this context it refers to the classes and methods made available to a developer.